anshulsinghh/hoursonleague/README.md

 - `/env` - This folder contains the virtual environment for the project.
 I set up the virtual environment through virtualenv.
 If you want to run the program using the virtual environment, just type `source env/bin/activate` in the terminal.
 And then run the main script by typing `python3 script.py`

 ## Required Libraries
-"This project uses the following packages:\n",
+This project uses the following packages:
-"- Cassiopeia (used to access the Riot Games API)\n", "- Datetime (used for time calculations)\n",
+- Cassiopeia (used to access the Riot Games API)
+- Datetime (used for time calculations)
-"- Math (used for flooring numbers)\n",
+- Math (used for flooring numbers)
-"- Arrow (used for time calculations)\n",
+- Arrow (used for time calculations)
-"- Os (used to exit the script when errors occur)\n", "\n"
+- Os (used to exit the script when errors occur)